 CARBON MONOXIDE POISONING: Early signs of carbon monoxide poisoning resemble the flu with headaches, dizziness, or nausea.
 If you have these signs, the heater may not be working properly.
 Get fresh air immediately!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
-These include pregnant women, people with heart or lung disease, people who are anemic, those under the influence of alcohol, and those living at high altitudes.
+These include pregnant women, people with heart, or lung disease, anemia, those under the influence of alcohol, and those living in high altitudes.
 NATURAL AND PROPANE/LP GAS: Natural and Propane/LP gases are odorless.
 An odor-making agent is added to the gas.
 The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.
 Make certain you read and understand all warnings.
 Keep this manual for reference.
-It is your guide to operating this heater safely.
+It is your quide to safe and proper operation of this heater.